Skip to main content

 Lynda Ransdell, chair of the Department of Kinesiology, notes that a camp like this is innovative and exciting, as very few camps like this have been offered to elite young female athletes.
 In addition, there is little baseline data for young female athletes, who might benefit from knowing more about how they can reach the elite level.

-The Department of Kinesiology ran tests utilizing their Human Performance Lab to collect data related to maximal oxygen consumption.
+The Department of Kinesiology ran tests utilizing its Human Performance Lab to collect data related to maximal oxygen consumption.
 The Center for Orthopaedics and Biomechanics Research was used to assess athlete’s lower body muscular strength, power and fatigue necessary for alpine skiing through the use of force plate data and video analysis.

 Holistic approach to improving athletic performance